Are you looking into breeding ball pythons?

-During this time, it’s important to get the incubator set up ahead of time.
+During this time, it’s essential to get the incubator set up ahead of time.

 The earlier you move the eggs into it, the better.

-Female ball pythons can hold onto sperm for a while before allowing herself to get pregnant.
+Female ball pythons can hold onto sperm for a while before allowing themselves to get pregnant.